30 Best Ways to Fight Seasonal Depression

 Instead of spending time on your phone or watching TV, reignite your love of books — you know, those things you used to read before streaming services like Hulu and Netflix came into the picture.
 A 2008 study published in Social Indicators Research found happy people spend much more time reading than they do sitting in front of the TV, and grabbing a stack of your old favorites will help make you feel a little better.

 Take Vitamin D Supplements

-When you have decreased serotonin activity, you can easily start feeling down, so it isn’t too surprising that being insufficient could be associated with SAD.
+If you're wondering how to fight seasonal depression, Vitamin D is a good place to start.
+When you have decreased serotonin activity, you can easily start feeling down, so it isn't too surprising that being insufficient could be associated with SAD.
 And when you have SAD, you might also be producing less vitamin D in the first place.